 Here is the big picture of what you can do to open more doors & go places

-You need a shift of mindset, for example, from “piling up of your certifications” or just being a “super star developer stuck behind only writing programs to expanding your horizons as an author, educator (e.g. selling online courses), service provider, value adder, blogger, contractor/freelancer, web entrepreneur, etc. The above diagram gives a big picture as to how you can expand your horizons.
+You need a shift of mindset, for example, from just being a “super star developer stuck behind only writing programs” to expanding your horizons as an author, educator (e.g. selling online courses), service provider, value adder, blogger, contractor/freelancer, web entrepreneur, etc. The above diagram gives a big picture as to how you can expand your horizons.
 3 main ingredients required to expanding your horizons are:

 1) setting goals.

 2) desire and perseverance to act on your goals.
 All your goals are of no use until you persistently act on them.

 3) creativity and drive to do things differently to the rest.
 In other words, don’t just follow what others are doing like piling up on the certifications or starting a blog with the view to spray a few adsense advertisements.
-Think how you can turn your blog into a subscription based online training site or to identify a gap or pain in the market to create your own product, service or value add.
+Think how you can turn your blog into a subscription based online training site or identify gaps and pain points in the market to create your own product, services and value adds.

 Shifting your mindset

-A. Shift your mindset from ranting about “a badly written code at work”, “losing the jobs to offshore programmers”, feeling frustrated about not getting the promotion or pay rise you had expected at work” or feeling stagnated at work to positive emotions and getting out of your comfort zone.
+A. Shift your mindset from ranting about “a badly written code at work”, “losing the jobs to offshore programmers”, feeling frustrated about not getting the promotion or pay rise you had expected at work” or feeling stagnated at work to positive emotions like devising a plan to getting out of your predicament and comfort zone.

-- Learn a sought-after technology like Big Data/Low Latency/Full-stack development/system integration, etc and ramp up your skills to get your next dream job.
+- Learn a sought-after technologies like Big Data/Low Latency/Full-stack development/system integration, etc and ramp up your skills to get your next dream job.

 - Start a blog with the view to proactively learn, brand your capabilities and then later expand it into a subscription based online training site or as a repository of your knowledge & experience leading to self-publishing a book or creating a product.